500tech/angular-kick/README.md

 You can find there documentation on using other kick features as generators, destroyers, running local server, testing and building for production.

-### Updating angular
+### Updating angular-kick

 Checking for updates on each command slows down cli apps a lot.
-Hence, angular won't check for updates automatically.
+Hence, angular-kick won't check for updates automatically.
 You can check for a new version by running:

 ```sh